breatheco-de/content/src/content/how-to/how-to-call-a-function-in-javascript.md

 }
 helloWorld(); //We are calling the function here
 ```
-To call a function we just need to write our function's name alongside the parentheses (this is a must) with the corresponding parameters, have in mind that any function's name is case sensitive, so we need to write the function's name in the correct case to call the right function.
+To call a function we just need to write our function's name alongside the parentheses (this is a must) with the corresponding parameters.
+Have in mind that any function's name is case sensitive, so we need to write the function's name in the correct case to call the right function.
 Now, if we run the code, we will get a `Hello World` message in our console.

 And what if we are a bit lazy to think of a name for our function?
 Good news, we can declare functions without giving them a name, these functions are called **anonymous**